jonkingseestheworld/Music_Match_Maker/README.md

 ### Highlights of Results
 A trained model using a Random Forest Classifier was able to predict unseen test data with a F1 score of 77.8%, which would be used as the final algorithm for music recommendation to predict what songs partner0 may like in an entirely separate partner1's songlist.

+<br> Next, I will learn to automate the creation of a playlist using a Python script.

 ### Acknowledgement/Reference:
 There are different song recommendation algorithms available out there and I think this one by <a href="https://github.com/isacmlee/song-recommender">isaclee</a> is really well thought and easily extendable.
 Remember to also check out <a href="https://github.com/isacmlee/song-recommender">isaclee</a>'s repo.
 My analysis here has extended based on his work.
 I trained a wider range of models as [an initial exploratory attempt](init_outputs.txt) at the beginning (before filtering out models with very low performance).
 Also, I have written another notebook for a more in-depth [exploration of the 'song attributes' data set](EDA_Song_Attributes.ipynb), for example examining how different song features varied across years.